 Research indicates that proper dental health can extend the life of your pet by two to five years.

-While the need for professional dental cleanings will vary from pet to pet based on your pet’s age and oral condition; there are a few simple ways to promote a healthy mouth in the meantime:
+While the need for professional dental cleanings and oral surgery will vary from pet to pet based on your pet’s age and oral condition; there are a few simple ways to promote a healthy mouth in the meantime:

 - Brush at home: Get your pet into a daily or weekly habit of having his teeth brushed at home.
 Use a finger brush or a pet toothbrush and pet toothpaste (never use human toothpaste; the sweetener can be toxic to pets).
 Once your pet gets into the routine, this task will become easier and can potentially extend the time between professional dental cleanings.

 - Greenies®: According to the company, this edible dental chew (shaped like a toothbrush) can reduce tartar up to 69% and tartar buildup by 10.5% if eaten once a day.
 Ask your veterinarian about the appropriate size Greenie for your pet and remember that this treat adds to the total calorie intake your pet consumes during the day.